rishab-acharya/Estimation-of-Change-Point-Detection-Algorithms-/README.md

 ## Change Point Detection within Bitcoin Prices

-This section of the repository applies change point detection techniques to real-world Bitcoin price data.
-The analysis investigates changes in the behavior of Bitcoin prices over the period 2014–2021 using multiple approaches.
-In particular, the study examines:
+This section of the repository applies advanced change point detection methodologies to real-world Bitcoin price data.
+The analysis spans the period from 2014 to 2021 and investigates structural breaks in the price dynamics using multiple approaches.
+In our study, we rigorously test for abrupt changes in the statistical properties of Bitcoin returns by leveraging likelihood‐based segmentation techniques under different model specifications.
+In particular, we explore:

-- **Raw Log Returns Analysis:** Direct change point detection on weekly or monthly log returns.
+- **Raw Log Returns Analysis:** Direct segmentation on the logarithmic returns of Bitcoin, where the focus is on detecting shifts in the central tendency and dispersion of the returns.
-- **EGARCH Modeling:** Fitting an EGARCH(1,1) model to account for volatility clustering and then applying CPD on standardized residuals.
+- **EGARCH Modeling:** Fitting an Exponential GARCH(1,1) model to capture volatility clustering and then applying change point detection to the standardized residuals to reveal structural breaks in the volatility process.
-- **Frequency-Based Analysis:** Conducting separate analyses on weekly and monthly data.
+- **Frequency-Based Analysis:** Conducting CPD on data aggregated at different frequencies (weekly and monthly) to examine how the temporal resolution impacts the detection of regime changes.
-- **Exploratory Analysis:** Assessing descriptive statistics, rolling metrics, and autocorrelation properties.
+- **Exploratory Analysis:** Performing an extensive exploratory analysis that includes the computation of descriptive statistics, rolling metrics, and autocorrelation functions, which provide essential insights into the underlying dynamics of Bitcoin prices.

 ### Overview of the Analysis

 1. **Data Preparation:**
-   Bitcoin closing prices are imported from a CSV file, converted to a time series (using `xts`), and subset to cover January 1, 2014–December 31, 2021.
-Log returns are then computed at various frequencies (daily, weekly, and monthly).
+   Bitcoin closing prices are imported from a CSV file and converted into an xts time series object.
+The dataset is then restricted to the period from January 1, 2014, to December 31, 2021.
+Log returns are computed at daily, weekly, and monthly frequencies, providing multiple perspectives on the temporal evolution of the price process.

 2. **Raw Model CPD and Diagnostics (BS-BTC-EGARCH.R):**
-   - **Raw Log Returns:** Weekly log returns are calculated from the closing prices.
+   - **Raw Log Returns:**
+     The weekly log returns are computed from the closing prices, thereby transforming the non-stationary price series into a stationary return series.
    - **Change Point Detection:**
-     Change points in the raw log returns are detected using the `cpt.meanvar` function (with the BinSeg method, AIC penalty, and Q = 5).
+     Structural breaks in the raw log returns are identified using the `cpt.meanvar` function with the BinSeg algorithm.
+An AIC penalty is applied and the model is constrained to detect up to 5 change points.
+This method balances the log-likelihood improvement with model parsimony.
    - **Diagnostics:**
-     A series of tests (ADF, KPSS, Ljung-Box, ARCH, and Jarque-Bera) are applied to assess stationarity, autocorrelation, and heteroskedasticity.
+     A battery of statistical tests is applied, including the Augmented Dickey-Fuller (ADF) test for stationarity, KPSS test for level stationarity, Ljung-Box test for autocorrelation, ARCH test for heteroskedasticity, and Jarque-Bera test for normality.
+These diagnostics rigorously assess the validity of the underlying model assumptions.
    - **EGARCH Modeling:**
-     An EGARCH(1,1) model is fitted (using the `rugarch` package) to capture volatility effects.
-Standardized residuals are extracted and then analyzed with CPD to detect structural changes not explained by the volatility model.
+     To account for volatility clustering, an EGARCH(1,1) model is fitted using the `rugarch` package.
+The standardized residuals extracted from the model serve as inputs to further CPD analysis, thereby isolating structural shifts that are not attributable to conditional heteroskedasticity.

    **Resulting Plots:**
    <table>